University Health and Counseling Services

 E. Didactic Training Seminars (2 hours/week)

 During the spring semester when the Doctoral Interns are providing peer supervision to the Masters Interns they will receive group Supervision of Supervision from a licensed mental health provider experienced in providing clinical supervision.
-Supervision of Supervision will focus on the process and development of skills in providing clinical supervision. it will not be focused on the clinical needs of the cases being supervised.
-Articles, books and video recordings of the peer supervision sessions will be used to augment training.
+Supervision of Supervision will focus on the process and development of skills in providing clinical supervision Articles, books and video recordings of the peer supervision sessions will be used to augment training.

 Professional Development